IanAmbrose/Slice/python/secrets-retriever/readme.md

 ## AWS Configuration
 If you plan to upload secrets to AWS Secrets Manager, you need to configure your AWS credentials by using the AWS CLI.
 The script uses boto3 to interact with AWS.

-Setup can be found at: https://mypizza.atlassian.net/wiki/spaces/DEVOPS/pages/3741614125/AWS+CLI+Login+via+OneLogin#Setup
+Setup can be found at: {WIKI LINK}

 You can then use the profiles by passing the profile name to the `--aws_profile` parameter when running the script.